JohnMadrid/ProjectANNsWTF/README.md

 <h4>Conducting your own Experiments: </h4>
 <ol>
          <li> Go to the section 'Where stuff happens'. </li>
-         <li>Either uncomment any of the already set up experiments or set up a new one by creating a list like so: </li>
+         <li>Either uncomment any of the already set up experiments or set up a new one by creating a Python list like so: </li>
 </ol>
 runList=[